kneyugn/the-scaffolder/README.md

 # Known disadvantages:
 1. Github Action Runners can be flaky.
-2. In these steps, orphan repos are created without guarantees that files can successfully be commited and uploaded.
+2. Orphan repos are created without guarantees that files can successfully be commited and uploaded.

 ## The architecture
-This is what the system would look like in a CQRS + event sourcing achitecture.
+This is what the system would look like in a CQRS + event sourcing architecture.
 The main disadvantage of this sytem is that Github Action Runners can be flaky and unreliable.
-The system comes to a halt if GHA system is down and can occur occasionally in an internal organization.
+The system comes to a halt if GHA cannot process jobs.

 The following system deals with success and failure scenarios.
-In the event that the GHA is down and is unsuccessful, the user is alerted that the request has failed.
+In the event that the GHA is down and is unsuccessful, the user is alerted that the request has failed but to try again.
+In the retries step, the worker will know to skip the repo creation and go onto dispatch the workflow event.
 The "request-cmd" and "request-query" keep track of the status of the request so that in subsequent retries, the user is not re-creating repositories.
-In the event that only request-cmd is down, the system stops taking the request.
+In the event that only request-cmd is down, the system momentarily stops taking requests.
+The system is in read-only because query is still functioning.
 In the event that only query is down, it will resume processing events once it is back online.
 ![Screenshot 2023-04-18 at 12 03 00 AM](https://user-images.githubusercontent.com/21285877/232668937-db224757-f944-45e0-b9eb-cd0d840f170f.png)